Granny Goodness: Fictional character biography

 Granny Goodness was originally part of the Lowlies, the oppressed peasant class of Apokolips.
 She was removed from her parents and trained to be one of Darkseid's elite, the "Hounds".
-During her training, Goodness is given a guard dog named Mercy, who she develops a close bond with.
+During her training, Goodness is given a guard dog named Mercy, whom she develops a close bond with.
 Goodness is forced to kill Mercy to become a Hound; Darkseid is impressed and tells Goodness that she has graduated with honors.

 After proving herself to be one of Darkseid's elite and most reliable soldiers, Goodness is tasked with running the "Orphanage", a training camp for his minions.
-Additionally, she becomes the leader of the Female Furies and raises Highfather's son Scott Free as part of a peace treaty before he escapes.
+Goodness is also the leader of the Female Furies.
+She raised Highfather's son Scott Free as part of a peace treaty before he escaped from her orphanage, becoming the first person to do so.

-In Amazons Attack!, Granny Goodness poses as Athena, manipulating the Amazons into going to war.
+In the series Amazons Attack!, Granny Goodness poses as Athena, manipulating the Amazons into going to war.
 Goodness also appears in the series Countdown to Final Crisis, where she holds the Olympian Gods prisoner.
 After the gods are freed by Mary Marvel, Holly Robinson and Harley Quinn, Goodness is attacked and killed by Infinity-Man.

 Goodness is reincarnated on Earth, along with the other New Gods, as a member of Darkseid's gang.
 However, her body is destroyed by Black Alice.
 In the "Final Crisis" storyline, Goodness takes the body of the Alpha Lantern Kraken and uses it to attack John Stewart and frame Hal Jordan for the assault.